 Bringing your child’s favorite stuffed animal along for the trip is another way to relieve the stress.
 If your doctor really wants to go the extra mile, have them perform a “practice exam” on the stuffed animal first, to further ease your child’s fear.
 This stuffed animal will go a long way for providing comfort.

-Written by Dr. Nina Farzin, Inventor of oogiebear
+Written by Dr. Nina Farzin, Inventory of oogiebear

 Nina is a wife, mother and career professional who never intended to start her own business.
 When her children were newborns, she ached to ease the discomfort from dry, stubborn, crusty mucus (boogers)!
 As a doctor, she knew there were no safe solutions on the market to help her kids, so she invented oogiebear, a revolutionary booger removal tool that helps babies breathe easier.